johan-gras/Q-Learning/README.md

-# Q Learning
+# Q-Learning

-Implementation of a reinforcement learning algorithm for solving a 3x3 Taquin Board Game.
+Q-Learning implementation for solving a 3x3 Taquin Board Game.